BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 3. Log in, if required, and then click on your name

-4. Your API key will be visible in the sidebar
+4. Click the API Tokens tab,
+5. Cl
+6. Enter a name for the token, and click the Create API Token button.
+7. The token will be generated and shown to you ONCE only.
+Copy it to your clipboard.
+8. If you wish, add your token to your password manager of choice.
-    * **You will need this API key for the scripts used below!**
+    * **You will need this API token for the scripts used below!**

 If you are downloading or uploading large datasets from the portal, it is highly recommended that you do this from an appropriate environment, with a fast and reliable connection to the internet.
 Many institutions provide access to HPC nodes.